Mohamed-Elhawary/would-you-rather/README.md

 - The App contains of 404 page which will be rendered if the user tries to access a not available page.

-- Due to dealing with fake static database, so if you try to reload the App at any time, your progrees in the App about adding or answering questions will be lost, and the data will be reset to its initial state.
+- Due to dealing with fake static database, so if you try to reload the App at any time, your progress in the App about adding or answering questions will be lost, and the data will be reset to its initial state.

 - The `_DATA.js` file represents the fake static database and the methods that let you access this database.